garyfredgiger/GalacticWarReboot/README.md

 ###Step 4: The Sound Library JAR Files

 First, before these errors can be corrected you will need to download three JAR files required by this game in order to play the sound effects.
-To add the required JAR sound libraries you will need to download the zip archive from my DropBox folder [here](https://dl.dropboxusercontent.com/u/103427211/GalacticWarReboot/GalacticWarRebootSoundLibraryJARS.zip).
+To add the required JAR sound libraries you will need to download the ZIP archive from my DropBox folder [here](https://dl.dropboxusercontent.com/u/103427211/GalacticWarReboot/GalacticWarRebootSoundLibraryJARS.zip).
 Once downloaded, unzip the archive and place them in a directory that you can easily access (For instance, I created a sub folder in my project directory call 'Libs' and place these jar files here).

-###Step 5: Adding the Sound Library JAR Files and the GameFramework Project to GalacticWarReboot
+###Step 5: Adding the Sound Library JAR Files and the GameFramework Project

 Both the Sound Library JAR files and the GameFramework project will need to be added to the GalacticWarReboot project.
 To do this, follow the steps below: